PauseAI/pauseai-website/src/posts/xrisk.md

 Imagine that a superintelligent AI is built, and it does exactly what the operator wants it to do.
 In that case, the operator would have unimaginable power.
-A superintelligence could be used to control create new weapons, hack all computers and manipulate humanity.
+A superintelligence could be used to create new weapons, hack all computers and manipulate humanity.
 We might live in a utopic world where all diseases are cured, or we might end up in an Orwellian nightmare where one human controls the world.

 ## We may not have much time left